langchain-ai/langsmith-sdk/python/README.md

 #### 1. Sign Up

 Sign up for [LangChainPlus](https://www.langchain.plus/) using your GitHub, Discord accounts, or an email address and password.
-If you use email, verify your email address before logging in.
+If you sign up with an email, make sure to verify your email address before logging in.

 #### 2. Generate an API Key

-Create a unique API key on the Settings Page.
-It's in the menu at the top right corner of the page.
+Create a unique API key on the Settings Page, which is found in the menu at the top right corner of the page.

 Note: Save the API Key in a secure location.
 It will not be shown again.